 The nature of the early year's childcare market creates several difficulties when mapping supply and demand for childcare in Milton Keynes.
 A prominent forecasting issue is the role parental preference plays when accessing childcare provision.
 Parental preference directly impacts participation rates in the childcare market; as there is no mandatory requirement for pre-school age children to attend an early year's provision hence projecting the level of take-up can be problematic.
-Parental preference also impacts demand mapping as parents regularly access provisions outside of the family centre catchment area in which they live.
+Parental preference also impacts demand mapping as parents regularly access provisions outside of the family centre catchment area in which they live for a variety of different reasons.